 When going through a divorce, it’s imperative to have a competent divorce lawyer working on your behalf.
 These attorneys understand the ins and outs of the divorce process and advocate for you every step of the way.
-Our partners at ConsumerAffairs have researched the best divorce lawyers in Nashville to find representation that gives you confidence during the proceedings.
+ConsumerAffairs researched the best divorce lawyers in Nashville to find representation that gives you confidence during the proceedings.

 In 2017, 1,744 Davidson county couples got divorced, giving the state a divorce rate of 2.5 per 1,000 residents.
 Compared to the national average of 3.2 per 1,000 people, Nashville’s divorce rate is relatively low, but divorces are still common enough that many different firms specialize in these cases.

 Nashville allows for no-fault divorces, meaning the party filing for divorce only has to claim irreconcilable differences or, if the couple has no children, that they’ve been living in separate residences for at least two years.
 The filing party may claim grounds for divorce if they choose, however.
 Grounds for divorce in Tennessee include adultery, abandonment and cruel or inhuman treatment.